mouseless/json-concepts/spec/03-variables/01-non-string-variables.md

 # Non-String Variables

-A value of a variable can be a boolean or a number, surrounding quotes are will not be expected in a schema.
+A value of a variable can be a boolean or a number, surrounding quotes will not be expected in a schema.

 For below concepts definition;